This metric shows us the average time it takes for a ticket to be Solved or Closed, regardless of who solved the ticket.

-Note: This metric measures all tickets that have been Solved or Closed regardless of who solved the ticket.
-For example: If John Doe & Janae Doe both spend time on a ticket, but Jane ultimately Solves the ticket, John's Average Solved Handle Time will also be impacted despite not being the one to solve the ticket.
+Example: If John Doe & Jane Doe both spend time on a ticket, but Jane ultimately Solves the ticket, John's Average Solved Handle Time will also be impacted despite not being the one to solve the ticket.

 Common uses of Average Solved Handle Time